 ‘Indeed, why would anyone mock others about something like that?
 Certainly not me… at least not anymore.’

 ‘I hope not,’ Eli said, ‘or you might end up mocking yourself when you return.
 Despite patches of lingering resistance, attitudes are rapidly changing on earth.
-Today, fewer remain fearful of death than a few generations ago, so it’s no longer the taboo subject it once was as more are searching to find answers to what might lie beyond the material world.
+Today, fewer remain fearful of death than a few generations ago, so it’s no longer the taboo subject it once was as more are searching to find answers to what might lie beyond the material world.’

 ‘I guess not.
 Somehow, I got wedged between worlds when I fell into this passage.
 Still, I’m curious about some of those who made it the distance, at least for a while.
 Can you give me some credible examples?’

-‘One such person we know of was a neurosurgeon and Harvard medical professor who remained an atheist until his beliefs became turned upside down after departing his body.
+‘One such person we know of was a neurosurgeon and Harvard medical professor who remained an atheist until his beliefs were turned upside down after departing his body.
 Later, he felt compelled to write and speak about his NDE experience.
 Predictably, he was attacked by professional sceptics for having the courage to disclose his experiences in the spirit realm.

 ‘Another survivor who has told her story most convincingly was a terminal cancer patient who made a remarkable and seemingly impossible recovery almost immediately after returning from her NDE.’